 Physical symptoms: headaches; aching muscles (especially around neck, shoulders and back); tiredness; change in weight (lack of appetite/food cravings); chest pains; problems sleeping; feeling restless; dizziness/fainting; loss of libido; diarrhoea/constipation; skin problems e.g. eczema; and high blood pressure.

-Behavioural symptoms: mood swings – more irritable/easily angered; problems with concentration; becoming tearful/crying easily; drinking more caffeine rich drinks e.g. coffee, energy drinks; smoking, and drinking or using drugs (as a way of coping with the stress).
+Behavioural symptoms: mood swings – more irritable/easily angered; problems with concentration; becoming tearful/crying easily; drinking more caffeine rich drinks e.g. coffee, energy drinks; smoking, and other unhelpful behaviours (as a way of coping with the stress).

 Psychological symptoms: feeling as though you can't cope; feeling hopeless about the situation e.g. 'things will never get easier'; continual worrying; and oversensitivity (e.g. being offended by a sarcastic remark that you'd normally laugh off).

 Any situation that makes you feel under pressure can result in stress.
 Some of the most common stressors include: bereavement; problems at work (jobless, promotion, deadlines, pressure from colleagues/managers); health problems (your own or someone close to you); money worries; family problems (e.g. arguments, separation, divorce); moving house; planning a big event (e.g. wedding, party, trip/holiday); or any other big change such as becoming a parent.
 Anticipation of events can also cause stress, for example, worrying about losing your job.
 Everyone responds differently to life situations and while one person gets stressed another will not.
 Some people may have a genetic predisposition or be more likely to suffer from it because of their previous experiences in life and current circumstances.
 While stress relating to a particular event is not usually a problem in itself, long-term exposure to stress can cause significant health problems and should be addressed.

 Dealing with stress at home